How to Recover Deleted Files From a Flash Drive

 Last update:

-If you take the reliability of your flash drive for granted, you’re not the only one.
-Unfortunately, even flash drives from reputable manufacturers such as SanDisk and Lexar are not immune to data loss.
-The good news is that there are several file recovery options that you can try to get your data back.
-Below, we introduce all popular free solutions, starting with the most effective one: flash drive recovery software.
+Even flash drives from reputable manufacturers such as SanDisk and Lexar are not immune to data loss.
+The good news is that there are several methods you can use to recover deleted files from USB.

-What You Should Do Before Starting the Procedure
+What You Should Do Before Recovering Files from USB

 To achieve the best recovery results when using data recovery software tools to recover accidentally deleted files, some preliminary steps should be taken.
 These are meant to protect the device from further data loss and give you the best chance of recovering your deleted files.

-To ensure that you don’t inadvertently write any additional files to the device, you should disconnect it from your computer until you’re ready to recover your data.
-You can also put it into the read-only mode (for example by using Disk Drill) to eliminate the chance that the deleted data will be overwritten by you or your operating system and ensure that the deleted files are still there when you use the app to restore them.
+To ensure that you don’t inadvertently write any additional files to the USB drive, you should disconnect it from your computer until you’re ready to recover deleted files from pen drive.
+You can also put it into read-only mode (for example, by using Disk Drill) to eliminate the chance that the deleted data will be overwritten by you or your operating system and ensure that the deleted files are still there when you use the app to restore them.
 Here’s how:

 put drive in read only mode